eepgwde/robottestilo/README.md

 You use 'hlpr xml' to post-process individual files with xmlstarlet.
 This is for checking XPath.

-By default 'hlpr xml' will use the most recent file in the pages/ directory by default.
+By default 'hlpr xml' will use the most recent file in the pages/ directory.
 You should try and remember what screen appeared for this file or use the comments feature when capturing.

 You can try out some XPaths on the captured files in pages/.
 Use the examples in the d_xml function of hlpr.sh for guidelines.